Save Presentations in PHP

 Overview

-Save Presentation to File
+Save Presentations to Files

-Save a presentation to file by calling the Presentation class Save method.
-Simply pass the file name and SaveFormat to the Save method.
+Save a presentation to a file by calling the Presentation class’s save

-$pres = new Presentation();
+$presentation = new Presentation();

 try {

-# ...do some work here...
+// Do some work here...

-# Save your presentation to a file
+// Save the presentation to a file.

-$pres->save("demoPass.pptx", SaveFormat::Pptx);
+$presentation->save("Output.pptx", SaveFormat::Pptx);

 } finally {